dzackgarza/Notes/Independent Study/Quals/Topics.md

 - group rings

 Module Theory:
-basic properties of modules and submodules
+- basic properties of modules and submodules
-- quotient modules and the Isomorphism The- orems
+- quotient modules and the Isomorphism Theorems
 - generation of modules, direct sums, and free modules
 - modules over Principal Ideal
 Domains, rank, and the Fundamental Theorem of Finitely Generated Modules over a P.I.D.